Lack of appetite in an infant: causes, how to deal with it?

 3-month-old baby does not want to eat: could this be a developmental leap?

-A temporary lack of appetite in a 2-month-old baby may be related to: the so-called development leap.
-The baby is more irritable and restless at the breast, and after a few days it shows some new psychomotor skills.
+A temporary lack of appetite in a 2-month-old baby may be related to: the so-called development leapThis is a non-medical term, though popular among parents, for certain changes in a baby's behavior and development.
+It's worth emphasizing that the developmental leap theory hasn't been confirmed by scientific research.
+The baby is then more irritable, restless at the breast, and after a few days, demonstrates a new psychomotor skill.

 Jolanta Wacławek